ror-community/ror-site/content/blog/2023-03-22-scholastica-case-study.md

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French

-"Keep it simple, stupid," right, is the acronym.
+"Keep It Simple, Stupid," right?
+The [KISS acronym for that design principle](https://en.wikipedia.org/wiki/KISS_principle).

 ### {{< figure src="/img/blog/scholastica/cschires.jpg" class="round-figure" alt="Cory Schires" >}} Cory Schires

-You know, I might have a better answer as we start to use it more internally.
-But I would say right now, it's like, actually kind of touching on what you mentioned about the Crossref API, which I love Crossref.
-Don't, don't get it wrong.
-But you know, it is it is like, just like a small example, like we had some tests in our, in our test suite, which had the Crossref API, we had to kind of disable those by default, because sometimes the API goes down, and then our test suite is failing and causes problems for us.
-Like, I digress, my point, what I was going to say is kind of invest in resiliency of the API, and I think of the organization because like, you know, it's increasingly useful I think, and we need it to work, us service providers.
+I might have more feedback on ROR as we start to use it more internally, but one thing I would say is that you should invest in the resiliency of the API and of the organization.
+This is a small example, and I love Crossref, don't get me wrong, but we had some tests in our test suite that hit the Crossref API, and we had to disable those by default, because sometimes the API goes down, and then our test suite is failing and causes problems for us.
+The ROR API is increasingly useful, I think, and we need it to work, us service providers.

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French

 That is great advice.
-Our API has had wonderful uptime so far, we have a little heartbeat, you can check api.where.org/heartbeat.
-So you can just send a little quick query to that.
+[Our API has had wonderful uptime so far](https://ror1.statuspage.io/uptime), and we have a little [API heartbeat](https://api.ror.org/heartbeat), so you can just send a little quick query to that to see if the ROR API is OK.
 But we definitely have been seeing increased use, and increased use, and increased use, which is great.
-We want that to happen.
-But it does mean that there are more costs.
-And we are, it's actually, it's, as I say, we've got this three model, or three organization model of support.
-So DataCite is actually the one who pays for our technical infrastructure.
-So and our technical lead lives because our niche works for DataCite.
-So she's, you know, periodically having to go back to them and say, You know, we need more, we need more AWS credits, or whatever it is.
-And then Crossref does kind of a lot of the financial administration stuff.
-But that is great advice.
-And then I mean, the other thing I guess I'll say about organizational resiliency is is part of technical resiliency.
-Last fall, we announced that ROR is now part of the operating budgets of Crossref, DataCite and CDL.
-So we're not going to have a member model, we might start having people register for the API at some point, just because it can be annoying not to know who's using it, or like doing tons of calls or whatever.
-But there's no actual plans to do that.
-But But CDL, Crossref and DataCite.
-Er, have said, Yes, we have written more into our budgets, we will support it.
-So as long as people are still paying member fees to DataCite and Crossref, and tuition to UC colleges, then ROR will be around.
+We want that to happen, but it does mean that there are more costs.
+As you might know, we are [supported by three organizations](https://ror.org/about/faqs/#who-runs-ror), and [DataCite](https://datacite.org) is the one that pays for our technical infrastructure.

+And I think organizational resiliency is is part of technical resiliency.
+Last fall, [we announced that ROR is now part of the operating budgets of Crossref, DataCite, and the California Digital Library](https://ror.org/blog/2022-10-10-strengthening-sustainability/).
+So we're not going to have a member model, and as long as people are still paying member fees to DataCite and Crossref and tuition to UC colleges, then ROR will be around.

 ### {{< figure src="/img/blog/scholastica/cschires.jpg" class="round-figure" alt="Cory Schires" >}} Cory Schires

-Right?
-Yeah, you know, one of the little thing about the API, we, as you're obviously aware, you can get the data dump and kind of query that or you can hit the API, we kind of evaluated both approaches.
-And specifically, what we were looking at is like, is this API going to be fast enough and reliable enough?
-Because we would prefer to hit the API than keep our own copy of the data.
-And in our testing, yeah, it was good.
-So that's, that's great.
+One other thing about the API.
+As you're obviously aware, you can [get the ROR data dump](https://ror.readme.io/docs/data-dump) and query that or you can hit the API, and we evaluated both approaches.
+Specifically, what we were looking at was "Is this API going to be fast enough and reliable enough?" because we would prefer to hit the API than keep our own copy of the data, and in our testing, it was good.
+So that's great.

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French

-And to be honest, the data dump is getting updated every month.
-So we've had we have seen people, you can get that, you know, new ones, programmatically by querying Zenodo.
-But it can be a little bit of a pain to be honest to like, make sure you have the latest version of the data, and so on, which isn't that important for all implementations, but most people do want to update it.
-So yeah, I mean, with if you're querying the API, you don't have to worry about that.
-You're just getting the updated data when it gets in there.
-So is there anything else you'd like to say before we wrap up?
+And now that we're updating the ROR registry about twice a month, if you're using the data dump, you'll have to make sure that you have the latest version of the data.
+You _can_ get that programmatically [by querying Zenodo](https://ror.readme.io/docs/data-dump#download-ror-data-dumps-programmatically-with-the-zenodo-api).
+But if you're querying the API, you don't have to worry about that: you're just getting the updated data automatically.

 ### {{< figure src="/img/blog/scholastica/cschires.jpg" class="round-figure" alt="Cory Schires" >}} Cory Schires

-Um, I don't I don't think so.
+Sure.

+### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French

+Is there anything else you'd like to say before we wrap up?

+### {{< figure src="/img/blog/scholastica/cschires.jpg" class="round-figure" alt="Cory Schires" >}} Cory Schires

 One thing I would say is that this was a team effort.
 I didn't work that much on the ROR project.
-Brian Cody, our CEO, he did most of the project planning and actually most of the spec writing, which is not, not usually you know, how he spends most of his time.
-He wanted to help get this one done.
-So and then several different developers worked on it.
-Specifically one of our developers, Tatum Szymczak, really carried it across the finish line.
-So yeah, I mean, it's like a whole bunch of people working on it, and yeah, that's important.
+Brian Cody, our CEO, he did most of the project planning and actually most of the spec writing, which is not usually how he spends most of his time, but he wanted to help get this one done.
+And several different developers worked on it.
+Specifically, Tatum Szymczak really carried it across the finish line.
+A whole bunch of people worked on it, and that's important.

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French